This beginners guide is going to teach you how to find that exciting first product to sell (and make a profit) on Amazon, through their FBA program.

 There’s a range of countries to source from.
 Many teachers are recommending China, and that’s what I recommend too.
-They manufacture 80% of the goods for the world, and are of high quality.
+They manufacture 80% of the goods for the world and are of high quality.
 Most things you own right now, including the phone in your hand or the keyboard on your desk, came from China.

-There’s some others though:
+There are some others though:

 - Taiwan (less quality than China)